temporalio/proposals/versioning/worker-versions.md

   to the latest version of the `foo` queue.
 * Provide good notifications and information about when old workers may be decommissioned
+* Ensure histories replayed on older versions fail fast with informative errors
+* Easy visibility into what versions deployed workers are using

 Building on this base set of features, we plan to eventually implement automatic safe-rollout of changes, and possibly tools like k8s operators